EMPLOYMENT LAW NEWS

 Large, multi-jurisdiction employers have plenty of employment law issues to manage without worrying about applying the wrong jurisdiction’s laws.

-In the face of a major increase in new employment laws in recent years, employers have seen a new challenge: making sure they know the correct jurisdiction for their locations.
+With the sharp increase in city and county requirements over the last few years, organizations have faced a new challenge: making sure they know the correct jurisdiction for their locations.

 At first glance, it might seem easy enough to determine which jurisdiction applies to which location.
 But it’s not always simple.

-Below, we’ll examine a few reasons why ZIP codes are not the best way to determine which employment laws apply, as well as some real-world examples.
+Below, we will walk through a few examples why zip codes are not an accurate method to determine which employment laws apply and go through some real-world examples.

 ZIP codes were initially made to make mail delivery easier.
-They weren’t created to correspond to jurisdictional boundaries for cities, counties or states.
-They can, and do, cross these borders.
+They weren’t created to correspond to jurisdictional boundaries for cities, counties, or states.

 So, what are some real-world examples of the challenges of using ZIP codes to apply employment laws?